 Statement of Licensing Policy 2016 to 2021

-The council’s Statement of Licensing Policy (PDF/720KB/37 pages) was first implemented in January 2005 and it was reviewed in 2015.
+Our Statement of Licensing Policy (PDF/720KB/37 pages) was first implemented in January 2005 and it was reviewed in 2015.

 The statement sets out the basis on which decisions under the Licensing Act 2003 will be made.
-The policy strives to achieve a local balance between the commercial interests of the licensed trade and the communities they serve and affect - a balance between freedom and responsibility.
+The policy strives to achieve a local balance between the commercial interests of the licensed trade and the communities they serve and affect, a balance between freedom and responsibility.

 As part of the 2015 review process, many organisations and individuals with an interest in the licensing of premises were consulted.
 Parish clerks, representatives from public houses and people involved in the licensing trade had an opportunity to voice their opinions.
 The experience gained since the Licensing Act 2003 came into force and the views of the people consulted were taken into account before the revised 2016-2021 policy was completed.